Mardin - a mysterious ancient city of Turkey in the modern world

 4. Near the city of Mardin (Turkey), there are two quite interesting objects - Midyat (70 km) and Hasankeyf (123 km) - with no less ancient sights.
 If time permits you, be sure to visit these cities.

 Watch the video: THIS IS ARMENIA.
-Exploring A Mysterious Country (November 2024).
+Exploring A Mysterious Country (December 2024).

 Leave Your Comment